whippet-code/creative_prompts/README.md

 ### Build

 \***\*\*\*\*** localstorage JSON.parse / JSON.stringify in login and prompt fetches?????? \***\*\*\*\***
+WHEN GETTING STORE THE CALL IS IN PARENTHESIS. ie localStorage.getItem("user")

 Prompt cards need conditional save / completed buttons if user is loggedin save / completed buttons on prompt cards // conditional on loggedIn